Draussenduscher/Marginalia/README.md

 # Marginalia

 Side notes for (long) html pages.
 Can be shown one by one within the margin.
-Click text labels *below the paragraph* to show side note.
+Click on text labels to show side note.

 **Marginalia** (engl.) = side notes: marks made in the margins of a book or other document.
 They may be scribbles, comments, glosses (annotations), critiques, doodles, or illuminations (en.wikipedia.org)